pontusp/openjdk-jdk17u/doc/windows-wsl-build.md

     ❯ sudo apt-get upgrade
     ❯ sudo apt-get install build-essential autoconf zip unzip

-Install Visual Studio 2022 Community Edition from https://visualstudio.microsoft.com/downloads/
+Install Visual Studio 2022 Community Edition (on Windows) from https://visualstudio.microsoft.com/downloads/

+Install a JDK on Windows (this has to be "close enough" to the version of JDK you intend to build).
+The instructions below assume the JDK is installed in `C:\jdk\jdk17.0.12_7`.

 Prepare and build JDK from WSL